clicon/clixon/doc/startup.md

 backend terminates.

 If the failsafe is found, the failsafe config is loaded and committed into the running db.

-The `startup` database will contain syntax errors or invalidated XML.
+If the startup mode was `startup`, the `startup` database will contain syntax errors or invalidated XML.

+If the startup mode was `running`, the the `tmp` database will contain syntax errors or invalidated XML.

-A user can repair the `startup` configuration and either restart the backend or copy the startup configuration to candidate and the commit.
+A user can repair a broken configuration and either restart the backend or copy the repaired configuration to candidate and then commit.

-Note that the if the startup configuration contains syntactic errors (eg `STARTUP_ERR`) you cannot access the startup via Restconf or Netconf operations since the XML may be broken.
+Note that if the broken configuration contains syntactic errors (eg `STARTUP_ERR`) you cannot access the startup via Restconf or Netconf operations since the XML may be broken.